-The implementation described here is based on a committee draft of STEP Part 47: Integrated generic resource: Shape variation tolerances [ISO 10303-47:2011-04(E)] dated April 22, 2011, and the MIM long form schema of the AP210 standard as of July 27, 2011.
-In addition, the GD&T representations described below are intended to be consistent with Version 3.4 of the CAX-IF Recommended Practices for the Representation and Presentation of Product Manufacturing Information (PMIRP).
-This document is intended to augment the PMIRP document with a specific focus on the representation of GD&T in the context of AP210 package models, as well as to illustrate a variety of specific GD&T concepts through detailed representative examples.
+The implementation described here is based on a committee draft of STEP Part 47: Integrated generic resource: Shape variation tolerances [ISO 10303-47:2011-04(E)] dated April 22, 2011, and the MIM long form schema of the AP 210standard as of July 27, 2011.
+In addition, the GD&T representations described below are intended to be consistent with Version 3.6 of the CAX-IF Recommended Practices for the Representation and Presentation of Product Manufacturing Information (PMIRP).
+This document is intended to augment the PMIRP document with a specific focus on the representation of GD&T in the context of AP 210package models, as well as to illustrate a variety of specific GD&T concepts through detailed representative examples.
 Representative examples from two of the generated physical files are used in the discussion below to illustrate a number of the most commonly occurring GD&T concepts in the representation of JEDEC package models.
 Examples are taken from both a JEDEC transistor package family, TO-236 and a diode package family DO-214.
 The JEDEC drawing containing the GD&T annotations as well as a rendering of the corresponding 3D package models is contained in Appendix Figures A1 and A2.

 Defining the Dimensioning Standard